-The Families Working Group identified four focus areas that should be addressed in order to empower youth and families involved in the juvenile justice system.
+The Families Work Group identified four focus areas that should be addressed in order to empower youth and families involved in the juvenile justice system.
 These focus areas represent current barriers for families to effectively engage with the system as it exists today.

-- Increase trust, respect, and understanding between families and system professionals
+- Increase trust, respect and understanding between families and system professionals.

-- Help families understand the system and develop processes for engagement
+- Help families understand the system and develop processes for engagement.

-- Improve coordination between all of the system professionals and community providers that provide services to families
+- Improve coordination between all of the system professionals and community providers that provide services to families.

-- Provide access to appropriate services to youth and families
+- Provide access to appropriate services to youth and families.

 As we work towards these goals we:

-- Have identified some initial strategies that may address the challenges presented by our focus areas, which include creating a Youth and Family Bill of Rights, developing an orientation process, offering and expanding family support groups, and reimagining the family team meeting.
+- Have identified some initial strategies that may address the challenges presented by our focus areas, which include creating a Youth and Family Bill of Rights, developing an orientation process, offering and expanding family support groups, and re-imagining the family team meeting.
 We continue to assess several ideas as we prioritize our plan.

 * Working group co-chair